-C.3.2 Training a prompt classifier
+C.3.2 Training A prompt classifier

-For all prompt classifiers used for prompt content detection, we choose either RoBERTa-base [82] or Llama-3.1-1B-Instruct [34] as the base model for fine-tuning.
-The hyperparameters are selected following prior work that improves stability during training [97].
-Since in most cases the number of positive samples (the forget samples) is much smaller than the number of negative samples, we reweight the class-wise losses using the inverse frequency.
-Once the optimal number of epochs is determined, we fine-tune the model again on the combined training and validation sets and use it as the final prompt classifier for inference-time unlearning.
-We also evaluate all prompt classifiers on the general set outlined in Table 9.
+For all prompt classifiers used for prompt content detection, we choose RoBERTa-base [79] as the base model for fine-tuning.
+The hyperparmaeters are selected following a prior work that improves stability during training [92].
+Since in most cases the number of positive samples (the forget samples) is much less than the negative samples, we reweight the class-wise losses using the inverse frequency.
+Once the optimal number of epochs is determined, we fine-tune the model again on the combined training and validation set and use it as the final prompt classifier used in inference-time unlearning.
+We also evaluate all prompt classifiers on the general set outlined in Table 8.

-We report the performance of the original prompt classifier, the classifier with simple thresholding, and the classifier with conformal prediction in Tables 5 to 7.
-We demonstrate that in all settings considered, our best prompt classifiers achieve satisfying performance, reflected by the low false negative rate on the forget set and the low false positive rate on the retain set.
-On the general set (i.e., the suite of NLP benchmarks), most prompt classifiers have zero false positive predictions, suggesting that the performance of the main LLM on samples irrelevant to the forget set is unlikely to be affected.
+We report the performance of the original prompt classifier, classifier with simple thresholding, and classifier with conformal prediction in Tables 5 to 7.
+We demonstrate that in all settings considered, our best prompt classifiers have achieved satisfying performance reflected by the low false negative rate on the forget set and low false positive rate on the retain set.
+On the general set (i.e., the suite of NLP benchmarks), most prompt classifiers have zero false positive predictions, suggesting that the performance on the main LLM on samples irrelevant to the forget set is unlikely to be affected.